Pukapukan language: Demonstrative pronouns

 Much like other Oceanic languages, Pukapukan has a three-way distinction of positional demonstrative particles that relate to the position of the speaker and addressee.
-In Pukapukan, these include nei ‘near to the speaker,’ nā ‘near to addressee and lā ‘away from both the speaker and addressee.’
-Pukapukan also has the demonstrative particle ia meaning ‘aforementioned.’
-These demonstrative particles form compounds with the singular articles te and e and with the preposition ki ‘to.’
+In Pukapukan, these include nei 'near to the speaker,' nā 'near to addressee and lā 'away from both the speaker and addressee.'
+Pukapukan also has the demonstrative particle ia meaning 'aforementioned.'
+These demonstrative particles form compounds with the singular articles te and e and with the preposition ki 'to.'

 The definite demonstrative pronouns are formed by adding the singular specific article te-.
-For example, when adding te-, nei becomes tēnei ‘this (by me),’ nā becomes tēnā ‘that (by you),’ lā becomes tēlā ‘that (over there)’ and ia becomes teia ‘this (being demonstrated or mentioned previously).’
+For example, when adding te-, nei becomes tēnei 'this (by me),' nā becomes tēnā 'that (by you),' lā becomes tēlā 'that (over there)' and ia becomes teia 'this (being demonstrated or mentioned previously).'
 These demonstrative pronouns only occur as subjects of nominal predicates and as represented below can be equated with personal pronouns (example 1), pronouns (examples 2–3) or definite common noun phrases (examples 4–5).

 The demonstrative subject may separate the head from the possessive phase when the nominal predicate is a complex phrase whose head is modified by a postposed possessive phrase, as shown in example 6 below.

 The nonspecific article e and the positional demonstrative particles can also be combined to form indefinite demonstrative pronouns.
-These include ēnāi ‘this (by me),’ ēnā ‘that (by you),’ ēlā ‘that (over there)’ and eia ‘here with (being demonstrated).’
+These include ēnāi 'this (by me),' ēnā 'that (by you),' ēlā that (over there)' and eia 'here with (being demonstrated).'
 These demonstrative pronouns constitute the nucleus of indefinite nominal predicates and are normally followed by their subjects as shown in examples 7–10 below.

-The demonstrative particles can also form compounds with the preposition ki- ‘to.’
+The demonstrative particles can also form compounds with the preposition ki- 'to.'
 These compounds can be used as a substitute (pro-form) for locational nouns.
-These type of demonstrative pronouns in Pukapukan include, kinea ‘to here,’ kinā ‘to there, by you,’ kilā ‘to over there’ and kiai ‘to there,’ in which kiai is an anaphoric form.
+These types of demonstrative pronouns in Pukapukan include, kinea 'to here,' kinā to there, by you,' kilā 'to over there' and kiai 'to there,' in which kiai is an anaphoric form.

 These demonstrative pronouns occur as the head of a locative predicate as demonstrated in examples 11–13 below.

-The compound kiai is formed by joining the case marker ki (meaning ‘to’) to the anaphoric pronoun ai.
+The compound kiai is formed by joining the case marker ki (meaning 'to') to the anaphoric pronoun ai.
 Kiai may replace a personal pronoun or a proper locational noun.
-This can be seen in example 13 in which the locational noun wale ‘home’ is replaced with kiai in the following constituent.
+This can be seen in example 13 in which the locational noun wale 'home' is replaced with kiai in the following constituent.

 These forms can also be used to substitute a noun phrase which has been marked for case by a preposition.
 For example: